Five Things to Know About The Economy

 Layoff Activity Continues to Trend Below Historical Averages

-• Claims for unemployment insurance benefits in Kentucky increased in early 2025 but have trended downwards since then and remain low by historical standards.
+- Claims for unemployment insurance benefits in Kentucky increased in early 2025 but have been flat since then and remain low by historical standards.

 Unemployment & Hiring